 Who we monitor

-We are responsible for making sure that UK public bodies are respecting the rights of EU and EEA EFTA (Iceland, Liechtenstein and Norway) citizens.
+We are responsible for making sure that UK public bodies are respecting the rights of EU and EEA EFTA citizens and their family members.

 A public body is any organisation that exercises functions of a public nature.